Hilti-Research/hilti-slam-challenge-2023/README.md

 Yes it is a realistic corner case which we would like for teams to explore.

 ### When do you plan to make the leaderboard public?
-It will be made public by June 7, 12:00 CET.
+It will be made public in early to mid June 2023.